c-voulgaris/cap-cost-error/README.md

 # Capital Cost Escalation and Overrun for Federally-funded Fixed-guideway transit

-This is a project of Dr Carole Turley Voulgaris, which has been supported by the following research assistants over the years:
+This is a project of Dr Carole Turley Voulgaris, which has been supported by the following research assistants over the years (listed alphabetically):

+* Charuvi Begwani
+* Sue Chen
+* Alex Cox
+* Zoe Iacovino
+* Ryan Johnson
 * Mojdeh Mahdavi
-* Sue Chen
-* Charuvi Begwani
-* Megan Willis-Jackson
 * Cam McCutchen
-* Zoe Iacovino
-* Alex Cox
 * Arnav Murulidhar
+* Tianyu Su
+* Megan Willis-Jackson

 The purpose of this project is to compile a database of projects that have been funded by the Federal Transit Administrations Capital Improvement Grants program